Mark Greene: Character illness and death

-When Rachel shows up, Mark can barely control his anger at her, berating her for repeatedly for lying to him and for putting Ella in danger.
+When Rachel shows up, Mark can barely control his anger at her, berating her for repeatedly lying to him and for putting Ella in danger.
 However, he sees her remorse and fear for Ella are genuine.
 Knowing that Elizabeth is angry enough for both of them, he hugs Rachel when she starts to cry.
-When Mark refuses to throw Rachel out of the house, Elizabeth says she won't return home with Ella as long as Rachel is there and leaves home with Ella and moves into a hotel.
-Unwilling to tell Elizabeth about his condition, Mark stays with Susan during the course of his chemotherapy and radiation treatments.
-Elizabeth later finds out the truth and wants to come home, but Mark tells her she shouldn't pretend to be his wife just because he's sick.
-However, she returns anyway and begins helping Mark as his terminal illness advances.
-Mark suffers more medical problems and his time in the ER comes to an end.
+When Mark refuses to throw Rachel out of the house, Elizabeth says she will not return home with Ella as long as Rachel is there and leaves home with Ella and moves into a hotel.
+Unwilling to tell Elizabeth about his condition, Mark stays with Susan (who at this point had returned to County General) during the course of his chemotherapy and radiation treatments.
+Elizabeth later finds out the truth and wants to come home, but Mark tells her she should not pretend to be his wife just because he is sick.
+However, she returns anyway and begins helping Mark as his illness advances.
+Mark suffers additional medical problems and his time in the ER comes to an end.
 Eventually, however, he resigns himself to his fate and decides to halt the debilitating chemotherapy, deciding he would rather have three good final months than twice that suffering from his treatments.

-On his last day in the ER, he meets with the same older woman that viewers saw on the first episode of ER.
+On his last day in the ER, he meets the same older woman that viewers saw on the first episode of ER.
 She again has a hangnail and complains about how painful it is.
 Greene tells her that he has an inoperable tumor, asks another doctor to treat her, and tells the patient not to return to the ER again.
 He leaves the ER, stops his chemotherapy treatments, tells John Carter that he will now "set the tone" and takes Rachel on a last-minute trip to Hawaii to rebuild his relationship with her and relive happier times.

-After several moves around the island and some conflict with a surly Rachel, Mark suffers from increased symptoms, including a seizure while walking with Rachel, prompting her to call Elizabeth, who comes to Hawaii with Ella.
+After several moves around the island and some conflict with a surly Rachel, Mark has increased symptoms, including a seizure while walking with Rachel, prompting her to call Elizabeth, who comes to Hawaii with Ella.
 One night, Rachel comes to her father's room while he sleeps.
 Mark awakens and smiles at Rachel, telling her with slurred speech that he was just dreaming of her and how she used to love balloons.
 He tells her that he was trying to think of a piece of advice that every father should tell his daughter, and tells her to be generous with her time, her love, and her life.
-Rachel tells her father that she remembers a lullaby that Mark used to sing her when she was a baby and slips a pair of headphones on his head and plays Israel Kamakawiwo'ole's rendition of "Over The Rainbow" for him as he smiles and falls back asleep.
+Rachel tells her father that she remembers a lullaby that Mark used to sing her when she was a baby and slips a pair of headphones on his head and plays Israel Kamakawiwo'ole's rendition of "Over the Rainbow" for him as he smiles and falls back asleep.
 While the song plays, he is seen walking through an empty ER.
 The next morning, Elizabeth discovers that he has died.